google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/examples/howto-tabs.md

 <li class="blockcomment ">
 <div class="literate-text "><p><code>_allPanels()</code> returns all the panels in the tab panel.
 This function
-could memoize the result if the DOM queries ever become a performance issue.
-The downside of memoization is that dynamically added tabs and panels will not be handled.</p>
+could memorize the result if the DOM queries ever become a performance issue.
+The downside of memorization is that dynamically added tabs and panels will not be handled.</p>
 <p>This is a method and not a getter, because a getter implies that it is
 cheap to read.</p>